L-Citrulline vs Citrulline Malate

 Target AudienceIndividuals focusing on overall health and mild activityAthletes, bodybuilders, and those in intense training

-• Primary Use: While L-citrulline is more focused on improving blood flow and cardiovascular health, citrulline malate is designed to cater to performance and recovery during high-intensity activities.
+• Primary Use: L-citrulline is mainly focused on enhancing blood flow and cardiovascular health; citrulline malate is meant to accommodate performance and recuperation during high-intensity exercise.

 Which One Should You Choose?